Stash vs E*TRADE in 2026

 Tools, Apps, and Platforms

-Regarding tools, apps, and platforms, E*TRADE provides investors with more in almost every category.
+When it comes to tools, apps, and platforms, E*TRADE gives investors more in nearly every category.

 Promotions and Deals

-If promotions and deals are important to you, E*TRADE is slightly better than Stash.
-Not only does E*TRADE offer a better variety of bonuses, but they also have offers catering to active investors.
+If promotions and deals matter to you, E*TRADE is slightly better than Stash.
+Not only does E*TRADE offer a wider variety of bonuses, but it also has offers aimed at active investors.

 Stash’s main promotion is the Give and Get $20 referral program.
 When you invite a new customer to sign up at the broker, you and your referee get $20.
 You can continue referring new customers as long as you want, but once you reach a total of $500 in bonus funds in a single year, you’ll need to wait until the following to start the process again.